 Just as is the case with antibiotics, probiotics confuse people.
 Each one is in some way different from the rest.
-One strain of probiotics will not work for all conditions or for all people.
+One strain of probiotics will not work for all conditions or all people.

 Regardless of the specific benefits, the probiotics do not build up within your child’s gut, so their effects are temporary.
-Once you stop giving them a probiotic, whether it comes in medicinal form or in food, your child’s levels of microflora will simply return to what they originally were.
+Once you stop giving them a probiotic, whether it comes in the medicinal form or in food, your child’s levels of microflora will simply return to what they originally were.

 Are Probiotics for Children Safe?

 As a parent, it’s generally a good idea to be a bit cautious when giving your child supplements.
-But when it comes to probiotics, they aren’t an issue.
+But when it comes to kid’s probiotics, they aren’t an issue.